 Bring the right gear.

-Minimising camera movement or camera shake, is another tactic for reducing rolling shutter artefacts.
+Minimizing camera movement, or camera shake, is another tactic for reducing rolling shutter artifacts.
 Invest in a good tripod or steadicam to keep your camera level while panning.